We hold launches on the third Saturdays of every month; check the launch schedule for exact dates.

 Level 1 through Level 3 certifications are available at Tripoli Central California (TCC) – please use the following contact info:

-- Levels 1 and 2: Contact Gary Walker.
-Large certifications (e.g. University programs) contact prior to the launch
+- Levels 1 and 2: Contact Bruce Rohn (Prefect).
+Large certifications (e.g. University programs) contact at least 5 days prior to the launch

 - Level 3: Contact Richard King or James Dougherty in advance.